– Brownie Camera Nº 2 | Kodak | 1901/1933 –

 Here you have pages 2 and 3 of owners manual:

+The Brownies were so successful that were produced in several countries.
 The blue and the red were made in Great Britain and the black one in USA.
 Find more information about Brownies and its interesting print advertising at: The Brownie Camera Page

 Finally some pictures I took with the red one.
 Even with modern film, allowing for far faster speeds, a tripod helps a lot.